 Your Summer: Explore East Boston, Charlestown, Long Wharf, and Georges Island.
 Collaborate with professionals who are working on the waterfront.
 Learn new skills that can apply to college and future jobs.

 Interested?
-Send your resume and an email about why you’re excited to work with us (or your questions about the job) to Alice Brown at email@example.com by May 18.
+Send your resume and an email about why you’re excited to work with us (or your questions about the job) to Alice Brown at email@example.com.
+Applications will be accepted on a rolling basis through June 22.

 “Be confident in everything you do.”